How to stream Logic Pro X over Zoom

 We’ve examined the features and capabilities of Zoom and Logic Pro X to see if Zoom can support live DAW streaming and make it possible for producers to recreate the feeling of gathering in the recording studio, whether they’re across the city or the world.

-The Challenges of Streaming Logic Pro X Over Zoom
+The challenges of streaming Logic Pro X over Zoom

 Put simply, Zoom, by design, cannot natively support streaming a platform like Logic Pro X. Zoom was built with the needs of corporate meetings in mind and performs best when users are screen sharing documents and web pages.
 There are no features that allow you to “cast” another program like Audition into the program.